harrywang/bert4search/pre-train/readme.md

 The row of the final after-clean dataset for retraining represents the daily search activity of the ip which satisfies all data cleaning conditions.

-To better apply the BERT into this project, the searched companies are restricted to the top 30000 frequent searched firms using the final after-clean dataset.
+To better apply the BERT into this project, the searched companies are restricted to the top frequent searched firms using the final after-clean dataset.
 For each row of the after-clean dataset, the duplicate search for one company will be count as 1.
 Using the unique search count for each firm (cik-based) could identify the top 30000 frequent search firms.

+To select the top frequent searched firms, we firstly count the frequency of unique firms for each search sequence from satisfied IP address.
+Based on the distribution of the searched frequency, we select the top 3948 frequent firms, which have been searched at least 200 times.
+This gives us the "vocabulary" to learn.

+Once we have the "vocab" file, we replace the original search sequences with the new sequence only with the firms in the "vocab" file.
+This gives us the training sample for the proposed model.